Freakshow: It seems... I need your help.

 - In Hamtaro, Boss demands something of the other hamsters, who are hesitant to do it.
 Boss cracks his knuckles and asks "Did you see a question mark?"

-- In One Piece, Don Krieg's attempt to get the ocean-going restaurant Baratie to serve him and his crew food goes something like this.
+- Don Krieg's attempt to get the ocean-going restaurant Baratie to serve him and his crew food goes something like this.
 The chefs know that Krieg will attack the Baratie once they're done eating, but Krief makes it clear that refusal is one thing he doesn't tolerate.
 Then Zeff hands him a sack of food and tells the other chefs to get ready for a fight.

 - Joss Whedon's run on X-Men gives a rare inversion when a Breakworlder points a gun at Kitty and Colossus.